zackvf/iterm2-config/README.md

 brew install --cask iterm2
 ```

-> note to self: using '--cask' with the installation is meant for gui application installations, where as using just 'brew install ...' installs a formulae/library/extension, like git, bash, node, etc.
+> using '--cask' with the installation is meant for gui application installations, where as using just 'brew install ...' installs a formulae/library/extension, like git, bash, node, etc.

 ## oh my zsh installation
 ```